ddl192/Indicator-Of-Compromise-Analyzer/docs/usage.md

 ### Open src/ioc_list.json in any editor

-* Add IPs, domains, hashes, process names, and file paths
+* Add IPs, domains, hashes, and URLs

 * Save the file